 - been exempted by the principal from paying all or part of the scheme participation fee.

 The principal is to use discretion in choosing to exclude a student from an optional school activity due to non-payment of the scheme participation fee.
-A student, whose parent has joined the scheme but not paid the participation fee, will continue to be provided with instruction, administration and facilities for the education of the student at the school.
+A student, whose parent has joined the scheme but not paid the participation fee, will continue to be provided with instruction, administration and facilities for the education of the student at the school and will be able to participate in graduations and formals.

 A student resource scheme is not to be a deterrent to a student enrolling at a particular school or choosing a particular subject.
 The Department works to support all students and families, and to ensure that students are able to access the resources they need to engage with the curriculum.
 No student should be disadvantaged educationally because of financial hardship, and discretion and sensitivity are to be exercised in managing these issues.